-It can be difficult enough to track office-based performance, but in terms of remote working the lack of face time means managers may risk losing touch with team members.
-It can become difficult to gauge basic employee performance KPIs – like what they’re working on, how long tasks are taking them, what they’re prioritizing and how engaged they feel.
+It can be difficult enough to track office-based performance, but in a remote or hybrid makes it that bit harder to stay in touch.
+It can become extremely difficult to keep work visible—knowing what specific people are working on, how long tasks are taking them, what they’re prioritizing and how engaged they feel.

-Effective communication is the building block of any strong team.
+Effective remote communication is the bedrock of any effective distributed workforce.
 Knowledge sharing, company news and team bonding between colleagues can fall to the wayside if they’re only getting to know each other through messaging platforms.
 Remote workers may also find it more difficult to share their input or suggest improvements, and feel locked out of feedback discussions.

 Great leaders ensure everyone is on the same page.
 But in a distributed environment it takes an extra effort, since expectations and goals must be set out explicitly to workers for them to stay on-track.
-Your contact also has to change – making the time to connect and regularly check-in via video calls instead of face-to-face meetings.
+Team communication itself has to change, with everyone needing to follow set processes to keep information accessible and clear.

 Meaningful interaction is crucial to every team, but it’s obviously hard to bond with your colleagues if you never actually meet them.
-Managers may find it hard to gauge openness and transparency, and when issues do arise, the distance of email can be off-putting – it may not convey the tone in your feedback you really want to give.
+Managers may find it hard to gauge openness and transparency, critical emotional information can get lost from text-based communication, and many virtual events fail to truly engage remote colleagues.

-2. Timely - for KPI tracking, managing resources and invoicing accurately
+2. Timely - for keeping work, team resources and overtime visible

 3. Trello - for workload and task prioritization

 Trello helps remote teams easily track project plans, tasks and progress so that each remote worker’s backlog is visible to everyone.
 Using different boards and workflows – which can be as simple as the classic “To-Do”, “Doing” and “Done” – team members can check-in on their workload with agile boards.
 You can add customized tags to mark task priority so no-one misses a deadline.